Reading a Balance Sheet

 - Paid-up Capital: Paid-up Capital includes the core capital of the business.
 In large businesses, it can be further segregated into common stock and preferred stock.
 In preferred stock, we tend to get preference over common stock in terms of dividend payment, but they do not have any voting rights, whereas common equity forms the base of the capital structure for the company.

-- Retained Earnings: It provides a snapshot of the entire amount which the owners have earned and reinvested in the business instead of taking the dividend.
+- Retained Earnings: It provides a snapshot of the entire amount the owners have earned and reinvested in the business instead of taking the dividend.

 How to Analyze the Balance Sheet?